bsc-pm/dlb/doc/user_guide/source/api.rst

     Get the CPU Usage of the given PID

+.. function:: double DLB_Stats_GetCpuAvgUsage(int pid)

+    Get the CPU Average Usage of the given PID

 .. function:: void DLB_Stats_GetCpuUsageList(double \*usagelist,int \*nelems,int max_len)

     Get the CPU usage of all the attached PIDs

+.. function:: void DLB_Stats_GetCpuAvgUsageList(double \*avgusagelist,int \*nelems,int max_len)

+    Get the CPU Average usage of all the attached PIDs

 .. function:: double DLB_Stats_GetNodeUsage(void)

     Get the CPU Usage of all the DLB processes in the node

+.. function:: double DLB_Stats_GetNodeAvgUsage(void)

+    Get the number of CPUs assigned to a given process

 .. function:: int DLB_Stats_GetActiveCpus(int pid)